kubeflow/website/content/en/docs/components/model-registry/installation.md

 By default, the manifests deploy the Model Registry in the `kubeflow` namespace;
-you must ensure the `kubeflow` namespace is available (for example: `kubectl create namespace kubeflow`) or modify the [kustomization file](https://github.com/kubeflow/model-registry/blob/v0.2.0-alpha/manifests/kustomize/overlays/db/kustomization.yaml#L3) accordingly to your setup.
+you must ensure the `kubeflow` namespace is available (for example: `kubectl create namespace kubeflow`) or modify [the kustomization file](https://github.com/kubeflow/model-registry/blob/v0.2.0-alpha/manifests/kustomize/overlays/db/kustomization.yaml#L3) to your desired namespace.

 See the list of available versions on the [GitHub releases](https://github.com/kubeflow/model-registry/releases) of the `kubeflow/model-registry` repository.
 To install a specific release of the Model Registry, modify the following commands with the desired `ref=<GIT_TAG>`.